-The final changes including prompt payment regime, proper invoice, and accelerated dispute resolution are now live.
-Today, we are taking a closer look at the requirements of a PROPER INVOICE.
+The final changes including prompt payment regime, proper invoice, and accelerated dispute resolution are now live in ContractComplete so you can create your proper invoices now!
+Today, we are taking a closer look at the requirements of an Ontario PROPER INVOICE.

-An invoice may also be known as a progress draw, progress payment, request for payment, statement of charges or written bill for services or materials in respect of improvement under a contract.
+An invoice can also be known as a progress draw, progress payment, request for payment, statement of charges or written bill for services or materials in respect of improvement under a contract.

 - A proper invoice must be provided to an owner on a monthly basis unless the agreement stipulates otherwise.

-- new proper invoice notion is non-relevant to subcontractor invoices to prime or invoices from sub-subcontractors/suppliers to subcontractors.
+- new proper invoice notion is non-relevant to, for instance, subcontractor invoices to prime or invoices from sub-subcontractors/suppliers to subcontractors.

 Contractors can avoid rejected invoices by double-checking their payment documents include these 6 items:

-- Indicate the name, title, telephone number and mailing address of the person-client-project owner-purchaser to whom payment request is to be sent; and Any other information that may be prescribed by the contract and/or by Regulations.
+- Firstly, indicate the name, title, telephone number and mailing address of the person-client-project owner-purchaser to whom payment request is to be sent; and any other information that regulations and/or the contract prescribe.

 2. HOW much does it cost?

-- The amount payable for services or materials supplied and payment terms;
+- Secondly, the amount payable for services or materials supplied and payment terms;

 - Hint: New payment terms require full payment 28-days following the reception of “proper invoice”.
-Approval or rejection notice must be delivered 14 days following the bill receipt date.
+The contract manager must deliver approval or rejection notice within 14 days following the bill receipt date.

-- Information identifying the authority under which services or materials were supplied; this is often the payment certifier.
+- Thirdly is information identifying the authority under which services or materials were supplied; this is often the payment certifier.